-To support child safety and wellbeing at Vermont Secondary College, we work to create an inclusive and supportive environment that encourages students and families to contribute to our child safety approach and understand their rights and their responsibilities.

-Respectful relationships between students are reinforced and we encourage strong friendships and peer support in the school to ensure a sense of belonging through implementing our whole school approach to Respectful Relationships, our student Code of Conduct, as well as our School Values and Student Wellbeing programs.

-We inform students of their rights through Student Leadership Groups, Newsletters and our whole school approach to Respectful Relationships.
-We give them the skills and confidence to recognise unsafe situations with adults or other students and to speak up and act on concerns relating to themselves or their peers.
+- to support child safety and wellbeing at POPS we work to create an inclusive and supportive environment that encourages students and families to contribute to our child safety approach and understand their rights and their responsibilities. - respectful relationships between students are reinforced and we encourage strong friendships and peer support in the school to ensure a sense of belonging The Resilience Project, Poppy Tribes as our whole school approach to Respectful Relationships, our student Code of Conduct, our school values - we inform students of their rights through our School Values, Poppy Tribe Agreements and The Resilience Project our whole school approach to Respectful Relationships and give them the skills and confidence to recognise unsafe situations with adults or other students and to speak up and act on concerns relating to themselves or their peers.
 We ensure our students know who to talk to if they are worried or feeling unsafe and we encourage them to share concerns with a trusted adult at any time.
-Students and families can also access information on how to report concerns by contacting the General Office or through the College website.

-When the school is gathering information in relation to a complaint about alleged misconduct or abuse of a child, we will listen to the complainant's account and take them seriously, check our understanding of the complaint, support the student and keep them (and their parents and carers, as appropriate) informed about progress.
+Students and families can also access information on how to report concerns at the school office and request to speak to the Assistant Principal - when the school is gathering information in relation to a complaint about alleged misconduct or abuse of a child, we will listen to the complainant's account and take them seriously, check our understanding of the complaint, support the student and keep them (and their parents and carers, as appropriate) informed about progress.